-”.

-9 On the date as at which this compilation was prepared, the Community Protection (Offender Reporting) Amendment Act (No. 2) 2012 Pt.
+10 On the date as at which this reprint was prepared, the Community Protection (Offender Reporting) Amendment Act (No. 2) 2012 Pt.
 3 had not come into operation.
 It reads as follows:

 Part 3 — Freedom of Information Act 1992 amended